skapis/django_api/README.md

 ```

 ### Create New User
-You can create new user by post request with user data in body
+You can create a new user by post request with user data in body

 ```http
 POST /users/list